Is Garlic Low FODMAP? (And What to Use Instead)

 Monash lists fresh garlic as high FODMAP even at very small serves.
 It's generally avoided entirely during the elimination phase.

-A few substitutions come up a lot.
-Most of them don't actually solve the problem.
+A few swaps come up again and again.
+Most of them don't solve the problem.

-Garlic powder and garlic salt.
-Still high in fructans.
-Dehydration removes water, not fructans.
-A teaspoon of garlic powder is concentrated garlic: it's worse than a clove, not better.
+Garlic powder and garlic salt are still high in fructans.
+Dehydration removes water, not fructans, so a teaspoon of garlic powder is concentrated garlic.
+It's worse than a clove, not better.

-Roasted garlic.
+Roasted garlic doesn't help either.
 Cooking doesn't break down fructans.
 A whole roasted head has the same FODMAP load as the raw cloves, just softer and sweeter.

-Less garlic.
-Some people try cutting the recipe's garlic in half.
+Cutting a recipe's garlic in half isn't enough of a reduction.
 Garlic's fructan density is high enough that even a quarter clove is still high FODMAP.
 "A little" isn't elimination-phase compliant.

-Fermented garlic (like black garlic).
-The fermentation process is sometimes claimed to reduce FODMAPs, but this hasn't been confirmed by Monash testing and most people still react to it.
+Fermented garlic (including black garlic) is sometimes claimed to have reduced FODMAPs from fermentation, but this hasn't been confirmed by Monash testing and most people still react to it.
 Skip it for now.

 Why garlic-infused oil works

 Fructans are water-soluble, not fat-soluble.
-When you steep garlic in oil, the flavor compounds dissolve into the oil, but the fructans stay locked in the cloves.
-The oil takes on the full garlic flavor without carrying the FODMAP load.
+When garlic steeps in oil, the flavor compounds dissolve into the oil, but the fructans stay locked in the cloves.
+The oil picks up the full garlic flavor without carrying the FODMAP load.

 You pour off the oil, discard the cloves, and cook with the flavored oil as if it were regular garlic.
-Monash has confirmed that garlic-infused oils are low FODMAP when they contain no garlic solids, and certifies specific brands that meet that standard.
-Any solid garlic pieces floating in the oil would still carry fructans, so they need to be strained out.
+Monash has confirmed that garlic-infused oils are low FODMAP as long as they contain no garlic solids, and certifies specific brands that meet that standard.
+Any solid garlic pieces floating in the oil would still carry fructans, so they have to be strained out.

 Two ways to get it:

-- Buy it.
+1. Buy it.
 Look for brands with the Monash FODMAP certified logo.
-Cobram Estate's garlic-infused extra virgin olive oil is one readily available certified option in the US.
+Cobram Estate's garlic-infused extra virgin olive oil is one widely available certified option in the US.

-- Make it at home.
+2. Make it at home.
 Warm olive oil with crushed cloves over low heat for about 15 minutes, strain through cheesecloth, and discard every bit of solid garlic.
 Refrigerate and use within a week.
-Food safety note: garlic in oil can grow botulism bacteria if stored at room temperature, so refrigeration is not optional.
+Food safety note: garlic in oil can grow botulism bacteria if stored at room temperature, so refrigeration isn't optional.

-Use infused oil anywhere you'd normally start by sautéing garlic: the base of a stir-fry, the drizzle on pasta, a salad dressing, the pan for eggs.
+Use infused oil anywhere a recipe starts by sautéing garlic: the base of a stir-fry, the drizzle on pasta, a salad dressing, the pan for eggs.

 Other substitutes worth knowing